boringprotocol/docs/docs/motherbored-basics/configuration-basics.md

 8. Once reconnected to 'boring,' return to https://motherbored.app/
 9. Connect your wallet again, then you will see your new V2 dashboard.
 10. Choose your onfiguration - Select ‘Add Motherbored Consumer’ OR ‘Add Local Provider,’ ‘Add Cloud Provider(Soon),’ <i>Coming soon: ‘Add Helium Hotspot Provider'</i>
+11. Click "Create".
+You will be taken to your node settings page.
-11. Click your option, Make any changes to SSID or password (write it down), then press SAVE Config one time.
+11. Make any changes to SSID or password (write it down), if in consumer mode select a local proider from list then press SAVE Config one time.
 This will save the file to your wallet.
 12. To activate a mode, select the configuration and press Install Config (only once).
 You will see the Node download a small file and reboot.
 (It might take a few min the first time)

 13. You will need to re-connect to ‘boring’.
 The node will reboot and will kick you off WiFi again while it resets.